senzing-garage/knowledge-base/HOWTO/update-senzing-package-on-docker-store.md

-# Update Senzing images on Docker Store
+# How to update Senzing images on Docker Store

 ## Overview